 Is the Backend System able to Handle the Load?

 If the splitter sends the multiple single splits to a backend you need to make sure that the backend can handle the expected parallel calls.
 Otherwise the request may run into timeouts and the whole scenario may stop working.
+Configure the number of threads accordingly.

 Resource Consumption in Cloud Integration